RedHenLab/RomanArtAnalysis/README.md

 2. ML4RomeArt/keywordAnalysis.py

-Regarding the database on  laststatues.classics.ox.ac.uk: Using the text in each attributes' field, I analyzed the frequency of each words.
-I also calculated the co-occurrence and the correlation coefficient for the words occurrence vectors.
-The results are here (https://github.com/mfs6174/GSoC2016-RedHen/tree/master/ML4RomeArt/keywordResults).

-I developed a script for automatic classifier training with the 179 dimensional features for all the keywords which occur > 10 times.
-Because most keywords lead to unbalanced classification problems, I use informative down-sampling on majority classes.
-Each ensembled classifier is composed of a bag of SVM classifiers , which are trained with the minority class samples and some majority class samples in the similar size with minority class samples sampled with bootstrapping and will vote to make predictions.
-The parameters for SVM were choose by grid search cross validation.
-You can see the results here ( https://github.com/mfs6174/GSoC2016-RedHen/blob/master/ML4RomeArt/keywordResults/keywordClassifiersROC.csv ).
-The Area Under the Curve (AUC) scores and the cross validation standard deviations for each keyword are shown.
-I selected the keywords with AUC >= 0.75 and STD <=  0.15 which I believe are reasonably classified.
-You can see it here ( https://github.com/mfs6174/GSoC2016-RedHen/blob/master/ML4RomeArt/keywordResults/keywordClassifiersROCGood.csv ).
-I think among those, the word "empress" is interesting.
-The reason of some of the keywords can be classified may be the keywords only occur in male or female statues, and the gender can be easily classified.

-##geometry feature extractor for roman statue faces

-**related code:**

-ML4RomeArt/faceStructureFeatures.py
+###Dependencies
+1. Python 2.7
+2. python-sklearn
+3. pandas (apt-get install python-pandas)

+###Deployment Instructions:

+##Geometry Feature Extractor for Roman Statue Faces

 At first, I developed a feature extractor to extract structural features from statue faces.
 I use dlib's facial landmark detector to get 68 landmarks for each detected face.
 I designed 43 geometry features based on some other reference papers and my own understanding.
 Some of them like height and width of faces, noses and eyes are similar with features in Jungseock's ICCV paper.
 The features also include some ratio, angle and elliptocytosis eccentricity values.
 The normalized coordinates of the landmarks are also used as features.
 The number of feature dimensions is 179 in total.
 I found that  the frontal face detector in dlib can detect lots of "not so frontal" faces.
 They are weird after the alignment with 2D affine transformation and lead to incorrect feature values.
 So I decide to use features extracted from frontalized faces  and  I modified the feature extractor to add more feature dimensions like the distance between every landmarks pair and so on.
 The dimension of the structure feature I am using now is 2200+.
 The large dimension should allow me to just train linear SVR instead of SVR with rbf kernel to get some fine results.
 So I can use Liblinear instead of LibSVM to speed up the grid search cross validation.

-##transfer learning and result analysis for social value inference of roman statue faces

 **related code:**

-1. ML4RomeArt/socialLearningFromStructure.py

-2. ML4RomeArt/htmlShow.py

-3. ML4RomeArt/dataLoder.py
+ML4RomeArt/faceStructureFeatures.py

+###Dependencies
+Same with Face Pre-process Pipeline part.

+###Deployment Instructions:
+1. put all the images

+##Transfer Learning and Result Analysis for Social Value Inference of Roman Statue Faces
 I use the dataset for my mentor's ICCV paper on social dimensions of faces of politicians and the US10K dataset.
 The datasets contain facial photographs labeled with visual variables and social perceptions.
 I train regressors for these variables with geometry features on this dataset and use it to predict the variables for the statue faces (transfer learning).